ThomazDiniz/zelun-Scheduler/README.md

 - If quota is exceeded, the script stops and shows a message
 - Resume by running the script again after quota reset

-#### TikTok
-- TikTok API allows 15 posts per day per account
-- Rate limit: 6 requests per minute per token
-- The script respects these limits automatically

 ### Tracking System

-The scheduler uses an intelligent tracking system to manage uploads across multiple platforms:
+The scheduler uses an intelligent tracking system to manage uploads:

 - **Serialized State**: Upload status is saved in `logs/upload_tracking.json`
-- **Multi-Platform Support**: Tracks uploads separately for YouTube and TikTok
-- **Smart File Movement**: Videos remain in `clips/` until uploaded to ALL requested platforms
+- **Smart File Movement**: Videos are moved to `sent/` folder after successful upload
 - **State Persistence**: Tracking state is maintained between application sessions

 **Example Tracking Entry**: